-It is highly recommended to conduct a fit testing prior to the use.
+It's highly recommended to conduct a fit testing prior to the use.

-The following are examples of the type of RPE available that is often used at TCF facilities, to cover a range of contingencies.
+The following are examples of the type of RPE available that is often used in pulp & paper mills, to cover a range of contingencies.

-Figure 13: Disposable respirators (FFP3) (courtesy: IFF)
+Disposable respirators (P1, P2, P3) (courtesy: DuPont Nutrition and Biosciences)

-Figure 14: Half-face reusable respirator (courtesy: IFF)
+Half-face reusable respirator (courtesy: DuPont Nutrition and Biosciences)

-Figure 15: Powered Air Purifying Respirator (PAPR), (courtesy: IFF)
+Powered Air Purifying Respirator (PAPR), (courtesy: DuPont Nutrition and Biosciences)